Skip Navigation

 Texas State law forbids the dispensing of medications by school employees without the written request of the parents or legal guardians.
 The designated school employee at the school is the nurse.

-A student with severe health issues such as diabetes, epilepsy, asthma, etc. needs a note from the doctor summarizing the condition, to be kept in the student’s emergency file.
+A student with severe health issues such as diabetes, epilepsy, asthma, etc. needs a note from their doctor summarizing the condition, to be kept in the student’s emergency file.

 If your child requires medication during school hours, this medicine must be sent to the clinic with a note containing the following information:

-• Medications must be prescribed by a U.S. physician and come from a U.S. pharmacy
+7. Medications must be prescribed by a U.S. physician and come from a U.S. pharmacy.

 Returning after Illness or Condition